Restoration Insurance: Aerial Lift Safety

 The following guide comes from OSHA on aerial lift safety for restoration contractors:

-• Ensure that all wheels of an elevated lift are on a solid base.
+• Ensure that all wheels of a high lift are on a solid base.
 Use outriggers, if provided.
 Set the brakes and use wheel chocks when on an incline.
 Do not exceed the load limits of the equipment.
-Allow for the combined weight of the worker(s), tools and materials.
+Allow for the combined weight of the worker(s), tools, and materials.

 Working near Power Lines

 Maintain a minimum clearance of at least 10 feet away from the nearest overhead line.
-In addition, any conductive object that can be contacted must be maintained at least 10 feet from overhead lines.
-Conductive objects could be wires, transformers, ducts, pipes or other equipment.
+Any conductive object that can be contacted must be maintained at least 10 feet from overhead lines.
+Conductive objects could be wires, transformers, ducts, pipes, or other equipment.
 Always treat overhead lines as energized, even if they are down or appear to be insulated.
 (Qualified power line and communications workers and qualified line-clearance tree trimmers are trained to work closer than 10 feet to a power line.
 Never lose awareness of the overhead hazard.

 Struck-by, Crushed-by, or Caught-in Hazards

-Establish and clearly mark a danger zone around the aerial lift support vehicle.
-Never move the equipment with workers in the elevated platform unless the equipment has been specifically designed for this type of operation.
-Do not allow workers to position themselves between overhead hazards, such as joists and beams, and the rails of the basket.
+Establish and mark a danger zone around the aerial lift support vehicle.
+Never move the equipment with workers in the elevated platform unless the equipment has been specifically designed for this operation type.
+Do not allow workers to position themselves between overhead hazards, such as joists and beams and the basket's rails.
 If the basket moves, the worker(s) could become trapped and crushed between the rails and the overhead object.

 Do not allow workers to belt off to an adjacent pole, structure, or equipment while working from an aerial lift.
 Use a body harness or positioning device with a lanyard attached to the boom or basket to prevent the worker from being ejected or pulled from the basket.